 Should I sell books on Amazon or eBay?

-The short answer is Amazon.
+The short answer is Amazon (it’s way better).
 The long answer can be found in this article: Should You Sell Books on Amazon or eBay?